 According to available information from the first magazines of Teso College, the school was started in 1953 through the initiative of the local people from the Aloet area, with the support of Mr. Leo Okol, the Chairman of the Teso District Council at that time.
 It didn’t have a name back then, and had only two junior classes, but by 1954, under the leadership of the Teso District Local Administration, it had grown into the most magnificent school in Teso and Uganda.

-On 9 July 1954, the foundation stone for the new school was laid by then colonial Governor of Uganda, Sir Andrew Cohen.
+On 9 July 1954, the foundation stone for the new school was laid by the then colonial Governor of Uganda, Sir Andrew Cohen.
 The symbolic laying of the foundation stone marked the official founding of this boys-only school, named by the Teso District Council as Teso College Aloet, with full recognition by the central government.

 Towards the end of 1955, the first Headmaster of Teso College Aloet, Mr. Jonny E. Jones, arrived from Sudan to assume leadership of the school.
 From its foundation until 2012, 14 headmasters have led Teso College.